ktor-doc-jp/ktor-doc-jp/pages/servers/logging.md

 </configuration>
 ```

-After adding, if you stop your app, and run it again, after going
+After it is added, if you stop your app, and run it again, after going
-to localhost:8080 in your browser, now in the IDEA run pane,
+to localhost:8080 in your browser,
-you should see a log message like:
+you should see a log message now in the IDEA run pane, something like:

 ```
 2017-05-29 23:08:12.926 [nettyCallPool-4-1] TRACE ktor.application - 200 OK: GET - /
 ```

 To understand how to change the `logback.xml` configuration file
-to change the logging, see the [logback manual](https://logback.qos.ch/manual/index.html).
+and change the logging, see the [logback manual](https://logback.qos.ch/manual/index.html).

 ## Accessing the main logger
 {: #main-logger }